Drug Evaluation Committee 2013-62 Emergency Key Code Holders

 Question

-Normally, the management of the EMERGENCY KEY CODE is considered to be generally requested by the investigational drug allocation manager, the investigator, or a specialized vendor.
-In our double-blind comparative study, we had established a procedure where a medical specialist manages the emergency key code during the clinical trial, and if the key needs to be opened in an emergency, the investigator contacts the sponsor, and the sponsor and the medical specialist consult with each other to determine whether the key should be opened.
+Normally, the management of the EMERGENCY KEY CODE is considered to be generally requested by the investigational drug allocation manager, the investigator, or a specialized vendor, etc. In our double-blind comparative study, we had established a procedure where a medical expert manages the emergency key code during the clinical trial, and when it is necessary to open the key in an emergency, the investigator contacts the sponsor, and the sponsor and the medical expert consult with each other to make a decision to open the key.

-We believe that the decision to determine the necessity of opening the key through consultation between the sponsor and medical experts (i.e., the key cannot be opened based solely on the judgment of the investigator) may be in violation of GCP Article 16, Paragraph 3.
+We believe that the decision on the necessity of opening the key through consultation between the sponsor and the medical expert (i.e., the key cannot be opened only by the judgment of the clinical investigator) may be in violation of GCP Article 16, Paragraph 3.

 Also, please give us your opinion on whether it is appropriate for a medical expert, who is in a position to advise the sponsor, to manage the emergency key code.